 Step 3.
 Run and export

-- Click Start to run the scraper.
+- Click Save & Start to run the scraper.

 How much will your run cost?

-E-commerce Scraping Tool uses a Pay Per Event pricing model.
+E-commerce Scraping Tool uses a pay per event pricing model.
 You pay for:

 - Actor start (per run)

-- Listings scraped (per page)
+- Listings scraped (for each pagination page)

 - Optional: Residential proxy use (per product)